armandyam/armandyam.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-Hi, welcome to my personal website!
-I am Ajay Mandyam Rangarajan and I currently work as a Software Development Engineering/R&D Software Engineer Manager at Dassault Systemes in Darmstadt, Germany.
+Hi there, and welcome to my personal website!
+I’m Ajay Mandyam Rangarajan, currently working as a Software Development Engineering/R&D Software Engineer Manager at Dassault Systemes in Darmstadt, Germany.

-Previously I worked at RWTH Aachen University as a postdoctoral researcher with [Prof. Karen Veroy-Grepl](https://www.tue.nl/en/research/researchers/karen-veroy-grepl/).
-My research focus was on reduced order modeling and parameter reduction.
-I graduated from RWTH Aachen University, Germany with a Ph.D.
-(Dr.-Ing) in Computational Sciences in 2021.
-I was a student of [Prof. Georg May](https://www.vki.ac.be/index.php/vkidepartments/ar-department-other-menu-100/263-faculty/faculty-in-ar/768-georg-may) and my research focus was on anisotropic meshing for higher order methods with a focus on external aerodynamic applications.
+Before joining Dassault Systemes, I worked at RWTH Aachen University as a postdoctoral researcher with [Prof. Karen Veroy-Grepl](https://www.tue.nl/en/research/researchers/karen-veroy-grepl/).
+My research focused on reduced order modeling and parameter reduction.
+I earned my Ph.D.
+(Dr.-Ing) in Computational Sciences from RWTH Aachen University in 2021, where I focused on anisotropic meshing for higher order methods, particularly in external aerodynamic applications, as a student of [Prof. Georg May](https://www.vki.ac.be/index.php/vkidepartments/ar-department-other-menu-100/263-faculty/faculty-in-ar/768-georg-may).

-Outside of work, I am interested in reading (mostly non-fiction) books, training for and participating in marathons/triathlons and traveling.
-You can find more about that [here](https://armandyam.github.io/others/).
-I also am interested in home automation but do not get sufficient time to hack around you can find a small subset of hacks that I have managed to put out [here](https://armandyam.github.io/portfolio/).
+Outside of my professional life, I have a passion for reading (mostly non-fiction), training for and participating in marathons and triathlons, and exploring new places.
+You can find more about my adventures [here](https://armandyam.github.io/others/).
+Additionally, I enjoy automating various tasks and have a collection of interesting scripts and hacks.
+You can check out some of these projects in my [portfolio](https://armandyam.github.io/portfolio/).

-I will keep this website updated with news about my personal and professional projects/goals and achievements.
+I plan to keep this website updated with the latest news about my personal and professional projects, goals, and achievements.

-You can download my CV to learn more about my academic background, research interests, publications, and professional experiences.
+Feel free to download my CV to learn more about my academic background, research interests, publications, and professional experiences.

 [Download CV](assets/cv.pdf)

-Please note that this website is still under construction and might still be a bit rough around the edges! :)
+Please note that this website is still a work in progress and might be a bit rough around the edges! :)